-The program evaluation should be conducted in line with the principles outlined in the National Statement on Ethical Conduct in Human Research, and any legal obligations.
+The program evaluation should be conducted in line with the principles outlined in the National Statement on Ethical Conduct in Human Research69, and any legal obligations, such as section 9 of the Gender Equality Act 2020 (GE Act).
+Program evaluation should consider the effects the program may have on persons of different genders and should also, if practicable, consider intersectionality.
 The evaluation may also consider relevant academic thinking and national and international practices to program delivery (i.e. such as through a literature review).